yamouri/Quick-Docker-Bind/README.md

 ### Port Information

 - **Port 53 (UDP/TCP)**: This is the default port for DNS traffic.
 Bind9 will listen on this port, both for UDP and TCP connections.
-Ensure that port 53 is open in your firewall settings for the server to function properly.
+Ensure that port 53 is open in your firewall settings if you want to connect from the outside of your local network.

-## Requirements

-- Docker
-- Docker Compose

 ## Additional Notes